Paperform vs Wufoo: Which Is Better in 2026?

 Can I migrate my forms from Wufoo to Paperform?

 There's no automated migration tool, but the process is straightforward.
-Export your Wufoo form submissions as CSV for your records.
-Then rebuild in Paperform — given Wufoo's 10-field limit, most Wufoo forms are simple enough to recreate in minutes using Paperform's document-style editor or one of its 30,000+ templates.
+Export your Wufoo form submissions as CSV for your records, then rebuild in Paperform.
+Given Wufoo's 10-field limit, most Wufoo forms are simple enough to recreate in minutes using Paperform's document-style editor or one of its 30,000+ templates.
 Any Zapier integrations connected to Wufoo can be repointed to Paperform, since both platforms support Zapier triggers and actions.
-You'll likely find that Paperform lets you build the form you actually wanted but couldn't create within Wufoo's constraints.
+Most people find they can finally build the form they wanted but couldn't create within Wufoo's constraints.

 Is Wufoo cheaper than Paperform?

-At the surface level, Wufoo's Starter plan ($19/month) appears cheaper than Paperform's Essentials ($29/month).
-But compare what you get: Wufoo Starter gives you 5 forms, 100 submissions, and 10 fields per form with no payments.
+At the surface level, Wufoo's Starter plan ($16.25/month) appears cheaper than Paperform's Essentials ($29/month).
+But compare what you get.
+Wufoo Starter gives you 10 forms, 1,000 submissions, and 100 fields per form with no payments.
 Paperform Essentials gives you unlimited forms, 100 submissions, unlimited fields, five payment gateways, eCommerce, calculations, e-signatures, and 2,000+ integrations.
-Per-feature, Paperform delivers dramatically more value.
-Wufoo's pricing is a legacy structure — you're paying 2006-era prices for 2006-era capabilities.
+Per feature, Paperform delivers far more for the money.
+Wufoo's pricing is a legacy structure that hasn't moved much since 2006, and neither have its capabilities.

 Sources & References